Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 2. Use extra information, not necessarily directly related to the desease, but that will influence the srpead of the virus.

 **NB:** Both in my simplified model and in the model used in [[LPJ*]](#1) many implicit assumptions are made.
-In general they are necessary to the extraction of an estimate of the value of $$p_d$$, but they can also influence the value of this estimate.
-In particular if these assumption are not satisfied in reality, the estimation of $$p_d$$ can be inacurate.
+In general, they are necessary to the extraction of an estimate of the value of $$p_d$$, but they can also influence the value of this estimate.
+In particular, if these assumptions are not satisfied in reality, the estimation of $$p_d$$ can be inaccurate.
 This is why a model is not reliable on its own.
-We need to use different model with different data, and different technics to estimate a parameter like $$p_d$$.
-If all these technics converge to the same value of the parameter, then we can be confident in the accuracy of these estimations.
+We need to use different model with different data, and different techniques to estimate a parameter like $$p_d$$.
+If all these techniques converge to the same value of the parameter, then we can be confident in the accuracy of these estimations.

 For example, in my model I implicitly assume that $$p_d$$ is the same over the two period of time I used to extract its value.
 In [[LPJ*]](#1) the authors assume that $$p_d$$ is the same in all the cities, they assume that the infection rate $$\beta$$ is the same in all the cities etc.